 down the photographer.

 Their voracious appetite begs the question: if zombies consume entire corpses, how do they manage to increase their numbers?
-Perhaps an outbreak's most important method of growing lies in a victim's ability to escape after sustaining an infectious injury, along with the fact that zombies will commonly abandon downed prey to chase after healthy survivors.
+Perhaps an outbreak's most important method of expansion lies in a victim's ability to escape after sustaining an infectious injury, along with the fact that zombies—easily triggered by movement—will commonly abandon downed prey to chase after fleeing survivors.
 There is also some debate as to whether zombies will, like vampires, occasionally seek to increase their numbers.
-This theory is backed up by the fact that zombies will sometimes consume only the legs of a victim, leaving everything else mostly intact so the person can survive and transform.
-Furthermore, when a victim falls into a zombic coma, any zombie who comes across the person will usually leave them alone until they fully turn.
-If not, they'll only take a few bites out of them and walk away.
+This theory is backed up by the fact that they will sometimes consume only the feet and legs of a victim, leaving everything else mostly intact so the person can survive and transform.
+Furthermore, when a victim falls into a zombic coma, any zombie that comes across the person will usually leave them alone until they fully turn.
+If not, only a few bites will be had.

-Unlike vampires, zombies have a very limited range.
-While the former can move quickly and tirelessly, covering up to 20 miles in one night, a zombie is lucky to cover a few miles in 24 hours.
-What they do share in common, however, is that a given swath of real estate can only support so many zombies.
-For these reasons, zombism outbreaks tend to be self-regulating.
-A plague will usually start fast, hit a plateau, then die out quickly as food supply diminishes.
-On average, such outbreaks tend to be over within a week or two.
+It should come as no surprise that zombies have very limited range.
+While vampires can move quickly and tirelessly, covering up to 20 miles in one night, a zombie is lucky to cover a few miles in 24 hours.
+What they do share in common, however, is that a given swath of real estate can only support so many predators.
+For these reasons, zombism outbreaks tend to be self-regulating: a plague will usually start fast, hit a plateau, then die out quickly as food supply diminishes.
+On average, they tend to be over within a week or two.

 Agents looks over the remains|

 For the zombie, home is nothing more than a safe place to rest before the next hunt.
 Whether holing up in an abandoned building or a fully furnished house, they make no effort at decoration or comfort.
 As for the finer things in life, zombies do respond to music: a favorite song will cause them to move their bodies in a kind of stiff-limbed dance.
 They've even been known to embrace each other while silently moving their lips to the lyrics.